 As Nebraska's only aquaponic nursery, Grow with the Flow is a great example of the innovation and diversity in agriculture.
 Using fish as a source of fertility, Grow with the Flow grows plants and flowers using a small amount of space and water.
-The owners, Jeff and Heather, are a young couple that see their job as "managing an ecosystem," to ensure plants and fish thrive.
+The owners, Jeff and Heather see their job as "managing an ecosystem," to ensure plants and fish thrive.

 Grow with the Flow Offers:

 - Flowers & floral design for weddings and events